Police: Man stabs 2 workers at New York’s MoMA and flees

 “It was chaotic, partly because it was snowing, with a group of young women in a panic and crying,” Shimada said.

-Law enforcement officials are investigating the attack, and the names of the employees were not immmediately released.
+Law enforcement officials are investigating the attack, and the names of the man and the two employees were not immediately released.

 Mayor Eric Adams tweeted Saturday evening that he had been briefed on the attack and said the injuries to the two victims were not life-threatening.
 “We're grateful for the quick work of our first responders," he added.